Riccky7410/Riccky7410/README.md

 ### Hi there 👋
+-This is my small project for auto reminder from create a linux base ntfy server -First you should have a linux os local or on cloud -Then you type these to update your os sudo apt update
+-After that you can instal docker container with this command sudo apt install docker.io -y update continue
 <!--
 **Riccky7410/Riccky7410** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.